scraggo/scraggo.github.io/content/blog/other/multimodal-learning-unleashing-human-memory/index.md

 ![Elaborative encoding](elaborative-encoding.png)

-We're linking the _new_ to the _old_.
-The link:
+We're linking the _new_ to the _old_:

-- is conceptually related to the new
+- the link should be conceptually related to the new
-- is something we already know and can recall easily
+- the link should be something we already know and can recall easily
-- the more sensory, vivid, wild, outlandish it is, the more effective it will be
+- the more sensory, vivid, wild, outlandish the link is, the more effective it will be

 This augmenting process makes it something our brain will be much more likely to pay attention to.